igorwojda/android-showcase/README.md

 #### Domain layer

 This is the core layer of the application.
 Notice that the `domain` layer is independent of any other layers.
-This allows to make domain models and business logic independent from other layers.
-In other words, changes in other layers will have no effect on `domain` layer eg. changing database (`data` layer) or screen UI (`presentation` layer) ideally will not result in any code change withing `domain` layer.
+This allows making domain models and business logic independent from other layers.
+In other words, changes in other layers will not affect `domain` layer eg. changing the database (`data` layer) or screen UI (`presentation` layer) ideally will not result in any code change withing the `domain` layer.

 Components: